Asia

 Susanna Gabay Study Abroad Scholarship

-The Susanna Gabay Study Abroad Scholarship provides multiple awards of up to $1,000 - $3,000 to support for University of Oregon students who will study, intern, or conduct research outside the United States.
+The Susanna Gabay Study Abroad Scholarship provides multiple awards of up to $1,000 - $3,000 to support University of Oregon students who will study, intern, or conduct research outside the United States.
 Scholarship funds can be used for tuition, fees, books, room and board, stipends, travel, research, program fees, and supplies.
 Preference shall be given to students enrolled in the Robert D. Clark Honors College.

 Siegel Travel Award for Asia